Judy Kirpich. Artist. Mother. Wife. Friend. Founder/Grafik.

 I love the juxtaposition of spontaneity and precision.
 To get a composition to look free flowing and gestural demands great control and exactness.
 This is my holy grail and I still have not cracked that nut.
 But I continue to try.
 I do not applique or use any fusing whatsoever.
 All of my work is machine pieced and machine quilted and while it would be far faster and easier to fuse fabric together, it is not a technique that I use.

-While my art may seem dark at times, I have a wonderful life with my husband David, two marvelous grown children, Max and Jody, and a loyal Golden Retriever, Barley.
+While my art may seem dark at times, I have a wonderful life with my husband David, and two marvelous grown children, Max and Jody.
 I am lucky to have a close family that I do not see often enough.
 I split my time between our house near the nation's capital and an old 1880's farmhouse in Lewes, Delaware only minutes from the ocean.
 I am indeed lucky.